Valuable Rare Milk Glass Pieces Worth Money (Price Guide)

 Avoid getting pieces with cool white or bluish walls, as those might be new and forged.
 Instead, look for glass with an aged yellow patina.

-8. Trifari Milk Glass Necklace & Earrings
+7. Trifari Cameillia Milk Glass Necklace & Earrings

 Trifari’s necklace is another valuable milk glass jewelry collectible.
-Unlike Miriam’s oval beads, this has sculpted floral pendants and polished gold borders that make it stand out.
+Unlike Miriam’s oval beads, this necklace has sculpted floral pendants and polished gold borders that make it stand out.
 And collectors just love this one for its easy clip-on earrings, gold swirls, and original signs.

 Rare & Special Features: